daveyarwood/blog.djy.io/src/_posts/2019-10-11-writing-music-with-alda-1.md

 If you've done this properly, you should be able to run `alda version` in your terminal and see output like the following:

-{% highlight shell %}
+{% highlight text %}
 $ alda version
-Client version: 1.3.3
-Server version: [27713] 1.3.3

-# If you see an error message about the server being down...
-$ alda version
-Client version: 1.3.3
-Server version: [27713] ERROR Alda server is down.
-To start the server, run `alda up`.

-# ...start the server by running `alda up`, and you'll be good to go.
-$ alda up
-[27713] Starting Alda server...
-[27713] Server up ✓
-[27713] Starting worker processes...
-[27713] Ready ✓

-$ alda version
+alda 2.0.0
-Client version: 1.3.3
-Server version: [27713] 1.3.3
 {% endhighlight %}

+You can also run `alda doctor`, which will perform some health checks and verify that Alda is able to work properly on your system:

+{% highlight text %}
+$ alda doctor
+OK  Parse source code
+OK  Generate score model
+OK  Find an open port
+OK  Send and receive OSC messages
+OK  Locate alda-player executable on PATH
+OK  Check alda-player version
+OK  Spawn a player process
+OK  Ping player process
+OK  Play score
+OK  Export score as MIDI
+OK  Locate player logs
+OK  Player logs show the ping was received
+OK  Shut down player process
+OK  Spawn a player on an unknown port
+OK  Discover the player
+OK  Ping the player
+OK  Shut the player down
+OK  Start a REPL server
+nREPL server started on port 39237 on host localhost - nrepl://localhost:39237 OK  Interact with the REPL server
+{% endhighlight %}

-I recommend installing a good, free MIDI soundfont, [as described here in the Alda README][midi-soundfont].
+I also recommend installing a good, free MIDI soundfont, [as described here][midi-soundfont].
 The sound quality will be noticeably better, and so will the music that you write!

 # Following along